cmput402/cmput402.github.io/content/group/basics.md

 * Two columns.
 * Letter Size (A4 is not allowed).
 * Single spaced inside paragraphs + 6pt (~0.5 lines) after paragraphs.
+* Your name must be included in the authors line in the report.

 More details can be found in the MS Word template: [https://www.ieee.org/content/dam/ieee-org/ieee/web/org/conferences/conference-template-letter.docx]() or [the MS Word template rendered as a PDF]({attach}conference-template-letter.pdf).
 If in doubt, make your report look like the template!